JuanNavarr0/labster-quiz-generator/frontend/README.md

-# Labster Quiz Generator Frontend
+# Educational Quiz Generator Frontend

-This is the frontend for the Labster Quiz Generator application, developed with React and Vite.
+This is the frontend for the Educational Quiz Generator application, developed with React and Vite.

 ## Complete Project Information